 The curved line is a relationship between dry bulb temperature and humidity ratio is plotted for air at various relative humidity levels: 20%, 40%, 60%, 80%, and 100%.

-For the purpose of the Psychrometric Readings chart we will be excluding the Wet Bulb temperature as it doesn’t affect the energy envelope.
+For the purpose of the Psychrometric Readings chart.
+The Wet Bulb temperature will be excluded, as it doesn’t affect the energy envelope.

 *Grain is an imperial unit and 1 pound = 7000 grain.
 This unit is chosen for better scalability of the chart.

-Dry Bulb temperature - The dry-bulb temperature is the temperature of air measured by a thermometer freely exposed to the air, but shielded from radiation and moisture.
+Dry Bulb temperature - the temperature of air measured by a thermometer freely exposed to the air, but shielded from radiation and moisture.
 MT10 records dry bulb temperature

-Wet Bulb Temperature - The wet-bulb temperature is defined as the temperature of a parcel of air cooled to saturation (100% relative humidity) by the evaporation of water into it, with the latent heat supplied by the parcel.
+Wet Bulb Temperature - the temperature of a parcel of air cooled to saturation (100% relative humidity) by the evaporation of water into it, with the latent heat supplied by the parcel.
 For the purpose of this feature, wet-bulb temperature is ignored for the sake of simplicity.

-Humidity Ratio - Humidity ratio is the ratio of weight of moisture to the weight of dry air in the air–vapor mixture.
-Its unit is gram vapor per KG dry air.
+Humidity Ratio - the ratio of weight of moisture to the weight of dry air in the air–vapor mixture.
+Its unit is gram vapor per kilogram of dry air.

-Psychrometric chart - The most basic definition of psychrometric chart is that it plots wet bulb and dry bulb data for air-water vapor mixtures at a constant atmospheric pressure.
+Psychrometric chart - this chart plots wet bulb and dry bulb data for air-water vapor mixtures at a constant atmospheric pressure.

 Reading the Chart

 With the MT10 Temperature/Humidity Sensor, the dashboard collects a data point for Dry Bulb temperature and the relative humidity of the area.
-Based on that, the air’s mixture ratio can be determined.
+Based on this, the mixture ratio of the air can be determined.

 Example: Suppose an MT10 is reporting a temperature of 70° F or 21° C, and 40% humidity.
 Find the 40% relative humidity line, then follow it along to 70° F on the x-axis, and plot a point there.
 The y-value of that point is the mixture ratio (about 6.29 gm vapor/kg dry air).